 One of the greatest menaces to writers lies within the fear of writing.
 At the root of it is self-doubt and fear of failure.
-For writers, it is hard enough because they have a sense of self-criticism while writing.
+For writers, it is hard enough to write with a sense of self-criticism while writing.
 Many aspiring writers have bid goodbye to their passion for writing because they succumbed to the fear of writing.

-The fear makes them believe that whatever they pen, will never be good enough.
-The fear of rejection and other people reading your written piece also work as triggers.
-But as writers, you have to keep in mind that if you let the fear control you, it will forever hold you back from reaching goals.
+The fear makes them believe that whatever they write will never be good enough.
+The fear of rejection and other people reading your written piece also work as stress triggers.
+But as writers, you must keep in mind that if you let the fear control you, it will forever hold you back from reaching your goals.

-Instead of fostering such negative energy, here are some ways you can adopt which will help you overcome the fear of writing:
+Instead of fostering such negative energy, here are some strategies you can adopt which will help you overcome the fear of writing:

 Just Write It